 - (1) All out-of-state bulls must be accompanied by an import permit. - (2) All non-virgin bulls (imported) shall be accompanied by an official laboratory negative T. foetus test, conducted within 60 days prior to sale with no exposure to bovine females from the time of sample collection until sold.
 Any bull without a test will be placed under quarantine and tested at the livestock sale premises within 10 days of sale or will be sold for slaughter purposes only.
 Bulls shall be isolated from all females until the in-state test results are known.
-Identification procedures are listed below. - (3) All bulls not qualifying as above will be announced in the sale ring as having "unknown T. foetus status" and shall be so designated on the buyer's documents.
+Identification procedures are listed below.

+- (3) All bulls not qualifying as above will be announced in the sale ring as having "unknown T. foetus status" and shall be so designated on the buyer's documents.
 Such bulls shall be identified with a back tag designating them as having no T. foetus test prior to being offered for sale. - (4) Untested bulls may be sold for confined feeding.
-To be removed from confined feeding, bulls must go directly to slaughter or have a negative official T. foetus bull test or have been castrated. - (5) Bovine breeding females shall be accompanied by one of the following statements signed by the owner/manager of the herd of origin on the CVI or other suitable document.
+To be removed from confined feeding, bulls must be identified with the official New Mexico livestock board "N" fire brand or other NMLB approved method and go directly to slaughter or have a negative official T. foetus bull test. - (5) Bovine breeding females shall be accompanied by one of the following statements signed by the owner/manager of the herd of origin on the CVI or other suitable document.
 In the absence of one of these statements, any female bovine over the age of 12 months shall be consigned and sold to slaughter (or quarantined feed for slaughter) only: - (a) "The cows listed on this document did not originate from a known positive T.